-Request to offer an online undergraduate course during the academic year
+Request to offer an online or hybrid undergraduate course during the academic year

-- a completed proposal to teach the course online
+- a completed proposal teach the course online or hybrid

-- a syllabus that reflects the online instructional mode and meets campus syllabus guidelines
+- a syllabus that reflects the online/hybrid instructional mode and meets

 Special Note-2: Given the variable nature of topics courses, they cannot be permanently approved to be offered online.
 However, departments may request permission to teach any individual topic title online through this process.
 Approval will be specific to the term and topic title.

 **UPDATE for Spring 2022 requests: Given the need for a very short review turnaround for Spring 2022, L&S Curriculum Committee review will not be required.
 Requests will be administratively reviewed and approved by L&S Teaching & Learning.

 As is practice for current course proposals, requests to offer courses online will be administratively reviewed before they are forwarded to the L&S Curriculum Committee.
 In this case, administrative review will include LSS staff and have the additional focus of:

 - Whether the student enrollments are likely to include first and second